janelsemple/markdown-blog/posts/third-post.md

 date: "2024-06-11"
 ---

-# Google Pixel 8: What's New for Android Users

 The Google Pixel 8 has finally arrived, bringing exciting features for Android enthusiasts.
 Here are the key highlights.

 ## Design and Display